digideskio/grails-phraseapp/README.md

 =======

 Thanks to German for it's review and the Grails community.
-Are you using the plugin, please consider writing you opionions and requests.
+If you are using the plugin, please consider writing you opionions and requests.